-I’ll be honest: flying out of Louisville used to mean accepting defeat and driving to Cincinnati for better deals.
-But after obsessively tracking flights from SDF (yes, I’m that person), I’ve discovered some surprisingly affordable routes that make our airport worth a second look.
-And the best part?
-You won’t have to refinance your house to afford them.
+Flying out of Louisville used to mean admitting defeat and driving up to Cincinnati for a halfway decent fare.
+But after years of obsessively tracking departures out of SDF, I’ve found a surprising number of cheap routes that make our little airport worth a real look.
+The best part is you won’t have to refinance the house to use them.

 #1 tip for finding cheap flights from Louisville